ryantd42/NY-Legislative-Git/2023/S2712B-2023/bill.md

- cle;  and  (3)  imposed  upon  a  conviction  for:  aggravated vehicular assault, pursuant to  section  120.04-a  of  the  penal  law;  vehicular assault  in  the  first  degree, pursuant to section 120.04 of the penal law; vehicular assault in the second degree, pursuant to section  120.03 of  the  penal  law;  aggravated vehicular homicide, pursuant to section 125.14 of the penal law; vehicular manslaughter  in  the  first  degree,
+ cle;  and  (3)  imposed  upon  a  conviction  for:  aggravated vehicular assault, pursuant to  section  120.04-a  of  the  penal  law;  vehicular assault  in  the  first  degree, pursuant to section 120.04 of the penal

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07149-01-3
+  LBD07149-05-3
- S. 2712  2
+ S. 2712--A  2

- pursuant  to section 125.13 of the penal law; and vehicular manslaughter in the second degree, pursuant to section 125.12 of the  penal  law,  as provided in section eighteen hundred three of this chapter.
+ law; vehicular assault in the second degree, pursuant to section  120.03 of  the  penal  law;  aggravated vehicular homicide, pursuant to section 125.14 of the penal law; vehicular manslaughter  in  the  first  degree, pursuant  to section 125.13 of the penal law; and vehicular manslaughter in the second degree, pursuant to section 125.12 of the  penal  law,  as provided in section eighteen hundred three of this chapter.
 IN ADDITION,